Version 1.1 – May 14, 2010

 Q. Why not use baseplates instead of plates for the bottom of the modules?

-A. While some builders have many 16×16 baseplates available in their collections others don’t have any and currently 16×16 baseplates are not available for sale new from The LEGO Group.
+A. While some builders have many 16 x 16 baseplates available in their collections others don't have any.
+While currently 16 x 16 baseplates are available for sale new from The LEGO Group, since they are not as thick as the plates used in existing modules they would produce an inconsistent looking layout.

 Q. What if I wanted to build a bigger module?